open-telemetry/oteps/text/trace/0247-peer-service-propagation.md

-This information can be effectively derived in the backend using the `Resource` of the parent `Span`, but is otherwise not available at Collector processing time, where it could be used for sampling and tranformation purposes.
+This information can be effectively derived in the backend using the `Resource` of the parent `Span`, but is otherwise not available at Collector processing time, where it could be used for transformation purposes or sampling (e.g. adaptive sampling based on the calling service).

 As metrics and logs do not have defined a parent-child relationship, using `peer.service` could help gaining insight into the remote service as well.